Oh My G!

-Oh My G! is a 2015 Philippine drama romantic comedy television series directed by Veronica B. Velasco, starring Janella Salvador, Marlo Mortel and Manolo Pedrosa.
-The series premiered on ABS-CBN's PrimeTanghali noontime block and worldwide on The Filipino Channel from January 19, 2015, to July 24, 2015, replacing Give Love on Christmas and was replaced by Ningning.
+Oh My G! (stylized as oh my G!) is a 2015 Philippine television drama series broadcast by ABS-CBN.
+Directed by Veronica B. Velasco, it stars Janella Salvador, Marlo Mortel and Manolo Pedrosa.
+It aired on the network's Prime Tanghali line up and worldwide on TFC from January 19 to July 24, 2015, replacing Give Love on Christmas and was replaced by Ningning.

 The series is streaming online on YouTube.

 Plot

 Sophie Cepeda (Janella Salvador) is a teenager who struggles after both of her parents died.
 Sophie blamed God for the loss of her loved ones, until G (Leo Rialp) himself appears to Sophie in different forms to enlighten the latter on the obstacles she is facing.